 This second and larger shipwreck washed up on shore after a big wind storm in October, 2010.
 This shipwreck is located about a quarter mile north of where the Dune Climb trail comes out to Lake Michigan.
 The blue rope tangled in the shipwreck was washed from shore during that same windstorm and got tangled on the shipwreck before being washed ashore.
 The presence of this shipwreck has changed the shape of the shoreline since it washed up and depending upon the wind direction and magnitude of the waves, portions of it may be buried in sand.

 Another large shipwreck washed ashore in the summer of 2014 during a big storm.
 This artifact is located about 300 yards south of where the Dune Climb trail comes out to Lake Michigan.
 A large door with heavy metal hinges and latches are evident on the back side.
-The shipwreck was completely covered in large slabs of ice in the spring of 2015 to the point that you couldn’t see it at all.
-When the ice melts, it will be interesting to see if it has moved or has been damaged by the ice.
+With the high water levels of Lake Michigan, this shipwreck is under water but is still visible from shore.

 There are three ways to get to these two shipwrecks: 1. walk from the Dune Climb – very strenuous hike requiring at least an hour one-way (usually takes longer to get back), 2.
 Hike along the beach from either the Maritime Museum or the Sleeping Bear Point Trail – takes about 1.5 hours one way, 3. kayak from Glen Haven – takes about an hour one-way in good weather (no wind or waves) – this should not be done in high winds or waves.
 The waves can become a challenge when you turn south around Sleeping Bear Point.